Claudio-code/java-reactive-programming/README.md

-# Sobre o projeto
+# About project
-- Aprendendo a usar a implementação do padrão reactor do Java.
+- Learning how use reactor pattern implementation in Java.

-- O Reactor tem duas implementações de Publishers o Mono e o Flux.
+- The Reactor have two implementation of Publishers is Mono and Flux.
     - Mono:
-        - Pode emitir 0 ou 1 item.
+        - Can send 0 or 1 item.
-        - Pode ser seguido pelos metodos de onComplete / onError.
+        - Can be followed by onComplete / onError methods.
     - Flux:
-        - Pode emititr 0 ou N itens.
+        - Can send 0 or N items.
-        - Pode ser seguido pelos metodos de onComplete / onError.
+        - Can be followed by onComplete / onError methods too.

 ---